NCCE/curriculum.teachcomputing.org/README.md

 ```
 docker-compose up -d
 ```
-Or (to also connect an ssh tunnel and poll for the env to start):
+Or (to poll for the env to start and open a new tab):
 ```
-npm start
+yarn start
 ```

 Stop the stack: